guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Example: Fat versus lean front- and back-ends

-With the arrival of Single Page Web Applications the way of building web apps changed to fat frontend and thin backends.
+With the arrival of Single Page Web Applications the way of building web apps changed to fat front-end and thin backends.
 This because

 ### A more direct interface
 Sensory inputs and interpretation of the collected data.
 The human senses are extremely flexible, they have the power to adjust themselves to whatever is fed to them.
 [Link to turning vision upside down & seeing with your tongue] On the other hand, because the human senses are a natural interface, they're highly unpredictable.